 - If it is a very small class, I might have them show me their pictures and explain which ones represent which words.
 If the class is large, I have the groups pair up and give each other points.
 With an online class, you could have them work together or alone to create a PowerPoint or Google Presentation using the images and the terms.

-If remote/distance learning is something you are currently dealing with, you might like BOOM cards.
+If remote/distance learning is something you are currently dealing with, or you just like to incorporate technology, have flipped classes, or assign fun homework, you might like BOOM cards.
 These interactive, self-checking decks are just the ticket to help students learn/review vocabulary even when they can’t make it to class.